takeda881215-byte/DeepFaceLive/README.md

 `pyvirtualcam` is bundled to enable the virtual camera output; install your platform's virtual camera driver (for example, `v4l2loopback` on Linux) if you plan to stream frames into other apps.

+Set the `DEEPFACELIVE_USERDATA` environment variable to override the default userdata directory if you want to keep app data in a custom location (the legacy `DEEPLIVELIVE_USERDATA` variable is still honored for backward compatibility).

 </td></tr>
 <tr><td colspan=2 align="center">